gakalmar/Notes/JS_Useful_Functions.md

-    startsWith(searchValue[, startIndex])               //Determines if a string starts with the specified value, optionally at a specified index. endsWith(searchValue[, length])                     //Determines if a string ends with the specified value, optionally considering a specified length. includes(searchValue[, startIndex])                 //Determines if a string contains the specified value, optionally starting from a specified index. repeat(count)                                       //Creates a new string by concatenating the original string a specified number of times.
+    startsWith(searchValue[, startIndex])               //Determines if a string starts with the specified value, optionally at a specified index. endsWith(searchValue[, length])                     //Determines if a string ends with the specified value, optionally considering a specified length. includes(searchValue[, startIndex])                 //Determines if a string contains the specified value, optionally starting from a specified index. arr.includes(searchValue)                           //See if an array or string includes searchValue. arr.includes(searchValue, startindex)               //Second parameter specifies the first element of the array where the search should begin. repeat(count)                                       //Creates a new string by concatenating the original string a specified number of times.

 # Numbers: